-Continuing education and formation help our leaders serve more effectively and confidently in this particular season of mission.
+Continuing education and leadership skills development help our leaders serve more effectively and confidently in this particular season of mission.

 Leadership Development Grants

-We’re putting up $100,000 every year into Leadership Development Grants for you to gain new skills for ministry in our changing world.
+We’re making available $100,000 every year into Leadership Development Grants for you to gain new skills for ministry in our changing world.
 The Leadership Development Grant, funded by our strategic plan, provides a special focus on supporting programs that will specifically nurture education, training, and formation for leadership skills and qualities that complement the aims of the Claimed, Gathered, and Sent Strategies.
 Download the application here.

 Applications can be received up to a year in advance of an event or training.
-To review applications as quickly as possible, the review team has set up this quarterly schedule for application, review, and approval:
+To review applications as quickly as possible, the review team has arranged this quarterly schedule for application, review, and approval:

 - 5/15/2018 Application Deadline

 - Grant Review Team meets on 5/30/2018

 - Recommendations are presented to Steering & Executive Committees on 6/5/2018